Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Committee with strong support for the reform:

 \begin{prop} [\textbf{ Equilibria with higher-order preemption }] Consider a committee in which support for the reform is in excess of $\k$-majority requirement, $\mid \cC^R \mid \ge \k$ with $\k \ge 2$.
-Assume the gain from trade defined in equation (\ref{eq: gain from trade}) is not affordable to promise, i.e., $\D U_{\h\k } < G^S$.
-A promises profile $\pmb r \in \cP$ is an equilibrium if and only if
+Assume the gain from trade defined in equation (\ref{eq: gain from trade}) is not affordable to promise, i.e., $\D U_{\h\k } < G^S$ where $ \D U_{\h\k}$ is defined in equation~(\ref{Delta Ui}).
+A transfer promises profile $r \in \cP$ is an SM equilibrium, if and only if